Cedric1610/Cedric1610/README.md

 Dashboards and productivity templates, and sharing daily-use Google Sheets templates on Simplate (TikTok).

 ⚡ Fun Facts

+I am a
-🏃 Sporty and enjoy playing almost every kind of sport · 🌱 Self-learner, currently studying Spanish (· 🇪🇸 Big fan of Spanish cultur
+🏃 Sporty and enjoy playing almost every kind of sport and
+🌱 Self-learner, currently studying Spanish (· 🇪🇸 Big fan of Spanish cultur